liamjcrewe/jsfactory/README.md

   <img src='./usage.svg' width='800' alt='Usage video'>
 </p>

+You can also run with flag `--use-npm` to use npm instead of Yarn.

 ## Apps
 ### Next.js React app
 A base [Next.js](https://nextjs.org/) React app with all the great features Next.js brings plus the following: